 Many bike passengers ride with their fronts pressed up against the one doing the driving.
 Even those who choose to sit back on the bike with their hands hooked under the seat or to a bar behind them still benefit from the windshielding effect of the driver's back.
 Neither type of passenger — the hugger or the stand-offish — is going to be much affected by rain or wind, at least in the chest area.
 (Backs, arms, legs, and heads will get rained on and chilled mightily, though.)

 The only way this legend has a chance of coming true would be in a single rider version wherein the rider was content to rely on others to bundle him into and extract him from a non-motorcycle jacket.
 This apocryphal lad would still have to have the accident which renders him unconscious, and would still have to be happened upon by someone who would take it upon himself to twist the head back around the right way instead of hieing off to notify the police and summon competent medical help.
-Oh yes; and the samaritan would also have to fail to notice the victim’s head and knees face the same direction, or would have to write off such an observation to a rare double-twisted injury in which the torso is rotated 180 degrees from the legs as well as 180 degrees from the head, meaning the whole thing had been cranked 360 degrees.
+Oh yes; and the samaritan would also have to fail to notice the victim's head and knees face the same direction, or would have to write off such an observation to a rare double-twisted injury in which the torso is rotated 180 degrees from the legs as well as 180 degrees from the head, meaning the whole thing had been cranked 360 degrees.

 Barbara "backwards masquing" Mikkelson